Accelerating discovery of infrared nonlinear optical materials with large shift current via high-throughput screening: Results

-BiSb (mp-1227290) adopts a layered hexagonal structure composed of alternating Sb and Bi atomic bilayers stacked along the $c$ axis with weak vdW interlayer bonding.
-Electronic structure calculations at both PBE and HSE levels (Fig.~\ref{fig: band_IR}(b)) confirm it as an indirect-gap semiconductor with a 0.2 eV bandgap at the HSE level, consistent with previous reports~\cite{2016_PRB_BiSb,2024_jpcc_BiSb}.
+BiSb (mp-1227290) adopts a layered hexagonal structure composed of alternating Sb and Bi atomic bilayers stacked along the $c$ axis with weak van der Waals interlayer bonding.
+Electronic structure calculations at both PBE and HSE levels (Figure~\ref{fig: band_IR}(b)) confirm it as an indirect-gap semiconductor with a 0.2 eV bandgap at the HSE level, consistent with previous reports~\cite{2016_PRB_BiSb,2024_jpcc_BiSb}.
 The valence band maximum lies along the B-Z direction, while the conduction band minimum is located near the L point, corresponding to direct gaps of 0.48 eV and 0.6 eV, respectively.
-The electronic DOS (Supplementary Fig. 1(b) and Supplementary Fig. 2(b)) reveals that the valence band is dominated by Sb-$p$ states with minor Bi contribution, whereas the conduction band features primarily Bi-$p$ character.
+The electronic DOS (Supplementary Figure 1(b) and Supplementary Figure 2(b)) reveals that the valence band is dominated by Sb-$p$ states with minor Bi contribution, whereas the conduction band features primarily Bi-$p$ character.
 This delocalized $p$-orbital contribution near the Fermi level enhances the shift current response.
-The calculated shift current spectra (Fig.~\ref{fig: sc_spectra_IR}(b)) reflect these electronic features: HSE corrections reduce the $\sigma^{xxz}$, $\sigma^{zxx}$, and $\sigma^{zzz}$ peaks from 609, 478, and 158 $\mu A/V^2$ (PBE) to 362, 235, and 56 $\mu A/V^2$, respectively, while blue-shifting their photon energies from 0.47, 0.50, and 0.51 eV to 0.65, 0.72, and 0.78 eV.
+The calculated shift current spectra (Figure~\ref{fig: sc_spectra_IR}(b)) reflect these electronic features: HSE corrections reduce the $\sigma^{xxz}$, $\sigma^{zxx}$, and $\sigma^{zzz}$ peaks from 609, 478, and 158 $\mu A/V^2$ (PBE) to 362, 235, and 56 $\mu A/V^2$, respectively, while blue-shifting their photon energies from 0.47, 0.50, and 0.51 eV to 0.65, 0.72, and 0.78 eV.
 In contrast, the in-plane $\sigma^{yyy}$ peak shows greater resilience, decreasing only modestly from 657 to 552 $\mu A/V^2$ with a blue-shift from 0.48 to 0.64 eV.
 This confirms that the shift current response for BiSb (mp-1227290) lies entirely within the IR spectral range.